 If you are one of the sponsors, you’ll need to assess your savings.
 How much do and your fiance you have in the bank right now?
 Write it down.

 Next, do you have a regular income?
 If you do how much is it?
 Sum it from now till your last income before your wedding day.

 Who else is a sponsor?

 Do you have support from family, friends etc. if you do, how much would it likely be?
-It’s important at this point that you are able to know how much your family would be supporting you with.
-It won’t be a crime to ask because you want to be sure of how much you are getting.
+Its important at this point that you are able to know how much your family would be supporting you with.
+It won’t be a crime to ask because you want to be sure of what you are getting.

 Now you can estimate the cash available.
 Next, you’ll need to split your presumed cash in 3 places.
 Keep one as cash for your life after the wedding, keep one in a special account opened for your wedding expenses and keep the last one in your head…lol.
 I mean assume you never got that cash.
 Why?
 Because people that promised you may never give you, your regular salary may not come as expected or you may have other needs that are not wedding related.